foldedtoad/hog_keyboard/README.md

 [00:03:55.160,858] <inf> hog: hog_button_event: Button 1
 ```

-The result of pressing button 1 and viewed from shell terminal is shown below
+The result of pressing button 1 and viewed from a Ubuntu shell terminal is shown below

 ```
 user@ubuntu:~$ echo 0.123in